quantumlib/qsim/docs/docker.md

 docker compose build
 ```

+Note that currently (qsim version 0.23.0), the Docker build does not make use
+of CUDA or GPUs.

 ## Run Simulations

 Once the `qsim` Docker image is created, it can be used to run the